Gaius-Augustus/BRAKER/README.md

 <b id="f16">[R16]</b> Hoff, K.J.
 2019.
 MakeHub: Fully automated generation of UCSC Genome Browser Assembly Hubs.
 Preprint on bioarXive, doi: <https://doi.org/10.1101/550145>.[↩](#a16)

-[^*1]: EX = ES/ET/EP/ETP, all available for download under the name *GeneMark-ES/ET*

-[^*2]: EX=ES/ET/EP

-[^*3]: Please use the latest version of AUGUSTUS distributed by the original developers, it is available from github at <https://github.com/Gaius-Augustus/Augustus>.
-Problems have been reported from users that tried to run BRAKER with AUGUSTUS releases maintained by third parties, i.e. Bioconda.

-[^*4]: Not tested in this release, we recommend using GenomeThreader, instead

-[^*5]: Not tested in this release, we recommend using GenomeThreader, instead

-[^*6]: install with `sudo apt-get install cpanminus`

-[^*7]: EX=ES/ET/EP/ETP, available as *GeneMark-ES/ET*

-[^*8]: GeneMark-EX is not a mandatory tool if AUGUSTUS is to be trained from GenomeThreader aligments with the option `--trainFromGth`.

-[^*9]: The binary may e.g. reside in bamtools/build/src/toolkit